fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/intro.md

 Questions about Fabcoin use are best sent to the [FabcoinTalk forum][forum tech support] and [IRC channels][].
-Errors or suggestions related to documentation on Fabcoin.org can be [submitted as an issue][docs issue] or posted to the [fabcoin-documentation mailing list][].
+Errors or suggestions related to documentation on Fabcoins.info can be [submitted as an issue][docs issue] or posted to the [fabcoin-documentation mailing list][].

 In the following documentation, some strings have been shortened or wrapped: "[...]"